Elflare/ACGN-Sorter/README.en.md

 ## Core Features

-- **Free Item Addition**: Enter names and upload images (from local or URL) for each entry (e.g., character avatars, game covers).
+- **Free Item Addition**: You can enter names and upload images from local files or via URL for each item (e.g., character avatars, game covers).
-- **Visual Card Management**: All items are displayed as cards, allowing easy addition, removal, and management.
+- **Visual Card Management**: All added items are displayed as a card wall, making it easy to add, delete, and manage them at any time.
-- **Pairwise Sorting**: Using an insertion sort logic, the system prompts you with simple “A or B” choices to rank your entries one by one.
-- **Dynamic Progress Bar**: Real-time updates on total comparisons, current progress, and completion percentage during sorting.
-- **Final Ranking Generation**: After all comparisons, a final ranked list is generated.
-Top items are highlighted in gold, silver, and bronze.
-- **Local Data Storage**: All items and progress are saved in your browser’s `localStorage`, so your data persists even if you refresh or close the page.
+- **Elo Rating System**: After clicking "Start Sorting," the system will randomly present two items for you to compare.
+After each comparison, the system updates the scores of both items based on the Elo rating algorithm, with higher-scoring items ranking higher.
+- **Real-time Ranking**: During the sorting process, scores and rankings are updated in real-time based on Elo scores, giving you a clear understanding of the progress.
+- **Generate Final Rankings at Any Time** : You can click the button to end the competition at any moment and view the complete current rankings.
+- **Local Data Storage & Import/Export**: All items, scores, and sorting progress are saved in the browser's local storage for easy continuation next time.
+It also supports exporting Characters and Works list as a file for backup or migration, and importing data from a file.
-- **Convenient Reset and Edit**: You can clear all data with one click or go back to adjust your list at any time.
+- **Convenient Reset and Modification**: You can clear all data with a single click or go back to modify the information of added items at any time.

-## New Feature: AI Personalized Commentary

-After the final ranking is generated, the **AI Review** module provides an auto-generated comment based on your results.
-You can copy this formatted text and send it to an AI chatbot for a personalized review.
+- **AI Personalized Commentary**: After the final ranking is generated, the system provides an **AI Review** module.
+It will automatically generate a guiding text based on your ranking results, which you can copy and send to a large language AI model (such as ChatGPT, Claude, etc.) for personalized commentary.

+## Update Log
+### June 10, 2025
+- Separated HTML, CSS, and JS files.
+- Implemented the Elo rating system.
+- Added import/export functionality.
 ---

 by Gemini 2.5 pro